Day Trip to Gaisberg: Hiking in the Alps near Salzburg, Austria!

 Where should I eat at or near the top?

 Goasn Wirtshaus near the summit is what we’d recommend from personal experience — the Marend board and Kasnocken were one of our favourite meals of the whole Salzburg trip.
-There are two restaurants at the summit area, so if one terrace is full the other is usually an option.
+It shares the site with the Goasn Alm, so if one terrace is full the other is usually an option.

 What should I pack for a simple day out?